-We are specially trained to diagnose and treat dental problems in patients with special needs with the utmost care.
-Our reward is forming life-long friendships with them and their caregivers.
+We are specially trained to diagnose and treat dental problems with the utmost care for patients with special needs.
+Our reward is forming lifelong friendships with them and their caregivers.

 We also offer familiarization visits for children to make them comfortable in our office.
-Please let us know if your child will benefit from treatment in a quiet room.
+Please let us know if your son or daughter will benefit from treatment in a quiet room.

 By establishing our office as their dental home, our special needs patients learn preventive oral health practices which significantly reduce their risk of preventable dental/oral disease.

 Do special children have special dental needs?

 Most do.
 Some special children are very susceptible to tooth decay, gum disease, or oral trauma.
 Others require medication or diet detrimental to dental health.
 Still other children have physical difficulty with effective dental habits at home.

 The good news is, dental disease is preventable.
 If dental care is started early and followed conscientiously, every child can enjoy a healthy smile.

 How can I prevent dental problems for my special child?

 An initial dental visit by the first birthday will start your child on a lifetime of good dental health.
 Our office will take a full medical history, gently examine your child’s teeth and gums, and plan preventive care designed for your youngster’s needs.

 Yes!
 Your child will benefit from the preventive approach recommended for all children: effective brushing and flossing, moderate snacking, and adequate fluoride.
 Home care takes just minutes a day and avoids needless dental problems.